-If you’ve been arrested for driving under the influence (DUI), you’re not alone: over 1.1 million Americans were arrested in 2014 alone for driving under the influence of alcohol or drugs.1
+If you’ve been arrested for driving under the influence (DUI), you’re not alone: over 1 million Americans were arrested in 2018 alone for driving under the influence of alcohol or drugs.

 Your DUI probably taught you that driving while impaired carries serious financial and legal implications.
 However, you might also be wondering what this arrest might be telling you about your own health and well-being.
 Was this incident a sign that you have a substance abuse problem?
 What should you do next?
-In this article, we’ll talk in greater detail about this issue and discuss the next steps.
+Here is what you need to know about identifying and addressing substance abuse after DUI.

-In 45 states and the District of Columbia, it’s not necessarily up to you to decide whether you have a substance abuse problem.
+In 45 states and the District of Columbia, it is not necessarily up to you to decide whether you have a substance abuse problem.
 These states require an evaluation for substance abuse after a person’s first DUI arrest.
-If a problem is found, the offender may be required to undergo treatment.2
+If a problem surfaces, the offender may be required to undergo treatment.

-Most people who are arrested for DUI are also required to complete classes on the hazards of driving under the influence—if you’re found to have a problem with drugs or alcohol, the number of these mandatory education classes will be increased.
+Most people who are arrested for DUI are also required to complete classes on the hazards of driving under the influence; if you are found to have a problem with drugs or alcohol, the number of these mandatory education classes will be increased.

-When you’re abusing alcohol, you’re on a slippery slope—it’s wise to get help before a dependence forms.
-While it’s possible for a person abusing alcohol to curtail their drinking or quit it completely, the resources and support offered by treatment programs significantly increase the odds of long-term success.
+Alcohol abuse is a slippery slope, and it is wise to get help before a dependence forms.
+While it is possible for a person abusing alcohol to curtail their drinking or quit completely, the resources and support offered by treatment programs significantly increase the odds of long-term success.

 Getting arrested for driving under the influence is a serious wake-up call.
 Even if you don’t have a substance abuse problem, it’s a harsh reminder that merely a small amount of drugs or alcohol is unsafe if you plan to drive.

 However, if you’re struggling with substance abuse, the arrest can be an unexpected blessing.
 In spite of the difficult consequences, a DUI can motivate you to take the important first steps toward beginning a new, sober life.